 At the cooling pad, the cherries are firmed up by cooling them down with water.

 Here’s a close-up view of the piping.
 My dad, Walter Johnson, designed an elaborate cooling system at the Johnson Farms cooling pad (which complexity has since been modified since he passed in 2004).

-And here’s a screenshot I took from a video that my niece, Heatherlyn Johnson Reamer, posted on Facebook.
-This is her hubby Cory Reamer loading cherries onto a tanker to be shipped elsewhere for processing.
+Here is Cory Reamer loading cherries onto a tanker to be shipped elsewhere for processing.

-And because I can’t resist, here’s a photo of my brother Dean Johnson and his daughter Heatherlyn Johnson Reamer.
+And because I can’t resist, here’s a photo of my brother Dean Johnson and his daughter/my niece Heatherlyn Johnson.
 Together, with help from many, they keep Johnson Farms rolling along.